 USA Softball's marketable securities primarily consist of short-term debt securities.
-Investments in marketable securities are recorded at cost in the statements of financial position with realized gains and losses included in the statements of activities and changes in net assets.
-Due to the short-term nature of these investments, cost approximates fair value.
+Investments in marketable securities are reported at fair value in the consolidated statements of financial position with gains and losses included in the consolidated statement of activities and changes in net assets.